Seafood Broth

 Health Benefits

-- Rich in collagen and gelatin, supporting joint flexibility, cartilage health, and skin elasticity
+- Rich in collagen and amino acids (glycine, proline) supporting joint health, skin elasticity, and gut lining integrity

 Buying Guide